tobiasbp/k8s-db-backup/README.md

 The configuration file is _/etc/backups.yaml_ unless a file is specified with the flag _--config_.

 Logging to _Google Chat_ is supported.
 A separate [_loglevel_](https://docs.python.org/3/library/logging.html#logging-levels) can be configured.
-That _loglevel_ must be higher than the general _loglevel_ to have any effect.
+That _loglevel_ must be higher than the general _loglevel_ to have any restrictive effect.
 Setting the _loglevel_ to _WARNING_(30), would post only warnings  and above to _Google Chat_ if the general _loglevel_ is set to _INFO_(20).

-Database backups are stored at the following path: `rootdir/backup_name/year/month/database_name+timestamp.sql.gz` on the _destination_.
+Database backups are stored at the following sub path: `rootdir/backup_name/year/month/database_name+timestamp.sql.gz` on the _destination_.

 The reporting of the size of backed up files, can be configured using *bitmath_prefix* (default: True) & *bitmath_system* (Default: SI).
 These values are parsed directly to the [bitmap](https://bitmath.readthedocs.io/en/latest/module.html#bitmath-getsize) library.
 Read their documentation.